A Guide to IRS Tax Code 280E for Marijuana Businesses

 When it comes to cannabis accounting 101 and your overall accounting strategy, the inventory accounting method typically provides the most benefits.
 This method requires producers to capitalize costs that are both incident to and necessary for production or manufacturing operations or processes.

-Work with a Certified Public Accountant (CPA) to determine the proper inventory capitalization and valuation methods, allocation of expenses, and their impact on cost of goods sold under Sec.
+Work with a Certified Public Accountant (CPA) to determine the proper inventory capitalization and valuation methods, allocation of expenses, and their impact on the cost of goods sold under Sec.
 471.

 Additionally, ensure you fully understand how to avoid money-laundering behaviors, especially as a cannabis operation with multiple EINs or as an all-cash business.
 Some of the behaviors you will want to avoid may include: